How to Use Resume Samples Effectively

-Additionally, copying a sample the author hasn't given permission to copy is plagiarism, so check the copyright notice.
+Additionally, copying a sample the author hasn’t permitted to copy is plagiarism, so check the copyright notice.

 How to Effectively Harness Sample Resumes

-Kursmark says there is nothing wrong with taking a little bit from various samples to make it easier to construct your own resume.
-"That's what sample books are for: To inspire you and guide you," she says.
+Kursmark says there is nothing wrong with taking from various samples to make it easier to construct your resume.
+“That’s what sample books are for: To inspire you and guide you,” she says.

 Here are more of Kursmark’s tips to help you make the best use of resume samples:

-- After you've reviewed resumes in your field, peruse resumes across fields to understand how to vary the use of action verbs and get a feel for what makes a powerful accomplishment statement.
-Then write your own statements, as appropriate, modeled on the ones you like best.
+- After you’ve reviewed resumes in your field, peruse resumes across fields to understand how to vary the use of action verbs and get a feel for what makes a powerful accomplishment statement.
+Then write your comments, as appropriate, modelled on the ones you like best.

-- Look for innovative formats and striking presentation, such as charts and tables.
-Can you include a strong visual that will immediately grab the reader's attention?
+- Look for innovative formats and striking presentations, such as charts and tables.
+Can you include a strong visual that will immediately grab the reader’s attention?